bcgov/gwells/.github/ISSUE_TEMPLATE/task.md

 **Describe the task**
 A clear and concise description of what the task is.

+**Purpose**
+The reason why this task is needed and/or what value it adds.

 **Acceptance Criteria**
 - [ ] first
 - [ ] second